 monopod – a single-leg camera support that functions like a tripod.
 Also called a “unipod.”
 See tripod.

-montage – 1. combining elements from various sources, such as parts of different photographs, in a single photographic composition; a single pictorial composition made by juxtaposing or overlapping many pictures or designs.
+montage – 1. combining elements from various sources, such as parts of different photographs, in a single photographic composition; a single pictorial composition made by juxtaposing or overlapping many pictures or designs; a single image formed from the assembling of several images.
 2. the art or process of making such a composition; an image produced by this technique.
 3. An artistic device for creating the artistic “look” or “feel” of a scene, through the use of visual editing.
 Often contrasted with mise-en-scene.
 4. rapid sequence of video shots assembled to communicate a particular image or mood, or a rapid succession of different images or shots in a movie.
 Juxtaposition of seemingly unrelated material can conjure a new idea or message; or, of related materials can, but still to show a new idea, which emerges from the pattern of juxtaposed images.
 5. In particular, a paste-up made by sticking together pieces of paper or photographs to form an artistic image; “he used his computer to make a collage of pictures superimposed on a map”.
 See also collage.

 mosaic – 1. a digital video effect where the displayed video appears as though it is were composed of many small square or rectangular tiles, as though there were far fewer pixels in the complete image.
 2. transducer formed by the light-sensitive surface on a television camera tube.
 3. assemblage of aerial photographs forming a composite picture.
 4. a plurality of non-overlapping images, arranged in some tessellation.
 A photo-mosaic is a picture made up of various other pictures (pioneered by Joseph Francis), in which each “pixel” is another picture, when examined closely.
 This form has been adopted in many modern media and digital image searches.
 5. tile mosaic is a digital image made up of individual tiles, arranged in a non-overlapping fashion, e.g. to make a static image on a shower room or bathing pool floor, by breaking the image down into square pixels formed from ceramic tiles (a typical size is 1 in × 1 in (25 mm × 25 mm), as for example, on the floor of the University of Toronto pool, though sometimes larger tiles such as 2 in × 2 in (51 mm × 51 mm) are used).
 These digital images are coarse in resolution and often simply express text, such as the depth of the pool in various places, but some such digital images are used to show a sunset or other beach theme.
 Recent developments in digital image processing have led to the ability to design physical tile mosaics using computer aided design (CAD) software.
 The software typically takes as inputs a source bitmap and a palette of colored tiles.
 The software makes a best-fit match of the tiles to the source image.
 See DVE.